Twitchfire plot in the Hero AU

 "Spitfire."
 She crosses her arms as she stares down the older hero, still hovering in front of him instead of landing so as to be closer to his eye level.

-Shard looks between her and Twitch, realization dawning in his eyes.
-"Alright Spitfire, can I talk to Twitch alone for a second?"
+Shard looks between her and Sunbird, realization dawning in his eyes.
+"Alright Spitfire, can I talk to Sunbird alone for a second?"

 "If she can stand you for that long."

-He grimaces and gives Twitch the kind of look you give a pet when they drag a dead animal onto your bed.
+He grimaces and gives Sunbird the kind of look you give a pet when they drag a dead animal onto your bed.

 "That's just her sense of humor," she tells him with a very nervous smile.